-Intense land use of the last 200 years has not occurred without an impact on the local ecosystem and landscape.
-Phillips envisioned that Scouts have the opportunity to give back to the Ranch by working to preserve its integrity as a natural recreational resource.
+Intense land use of the last 120 years has not occurred without an impact on the local ecosystem and landscape.
+Phillips envisioned that Scouts could give back to the Ranch by working to preserve its integrity as a natural recreational resource.
 Since its beginning, Scouts visiting Philmont have been able to preserve, repair, and enhance the natural integrity of the Ranch for future generations by participating in projects ranging from trail construction and maintenance, stream restoration, and fire rehabilitation to forest fuels reduction, erosion control, and invasive species removal.
 Your crew will have the same opportunity this coming summer.
 As a requirement for the Arrowhead Award, your trek itinerary will feature an assigned 3-hour conservation project critical to the continued operation of Philmont Scout Ranch.
-This project will be facilitated by trained Conservation Department staff at one of several conservation sites across the Ranch.
+This program is facilitated by trained Conservation Department staff at one of several conservation sites across the Ranch.